canarytail/standard/README.md

 *  **Single party signing** — To generate a canary where the sole authorship and authority to sign it is in the hands of a single entity, one may use a single party signing key.
 This trust model carries a significant risk of loss and inevitable canary failure, as well as the potential for a malicious entity to seize the key from the owner and sign canaries on their behalf.
 Signing keys using single party signing should only be done if your threat model deems it necessary.

 * **Split key signing** — Distributing the trust to multiple parties, especially geographically distant and in multiple jurisdictions, significantly reduces the likelihood of a canary’s key being seized or completely lost.
 By splitting the key into several parts, one may share those parts with trusted individuals.
 Then after convincing the parties that the conditions of the canary have not changed, parties involved may sign the canary as being valid.

 Split keys are generated using two data points: the number of total participants you want to share with, and the minimum number of parties required to come together to sign.
 The ratio of required parties to involved parties should reflect your unique situation.
 A ratio of ​ 2-of-3 suggests that all parties are moderately trustworthy, have high availability for signing, and it is unlikely that two of the parties will both lose their keys or become compromised.
-A ratio of ​ 3-of-5 suggests that there is high trust and confidence in the relationship with all parties involved, but equally high likelihood they will lose their key or become compromised.
+A ratio of ​ 3-of-5 suggests that there is high trust and confidence in the relationship with all parties involved, but equally high likelihood they will lose their key, be unavailable in time for signing, or become compromised.

 ---

-### Decentralized distribution / storing history

-To combat circumvention and to provide a comparable history of previously published canaries, the distribution of canaries can done through a decentralized file sharing system such as IPFS or TahoeLAFS.
-With multiple public entities storing their own mirrors of the distributed database of canaries with version changes, submission of canaries in a timely manner is not easily thwarted by censorship tactics, and automated validation can be performed on the published canary.

----

 ### Automated validation

 Client or server software connecting to the distributed database network can download and verify canaries independently, alerting when one has failed.
 Pending integration by either a plugin or browser’s developer, this functionality could also be automatically performed inside a browser plugin, similarly to how an invalid certificate returns a broken lock symbol for expired or invalid certs.

 ---

+### Decentralized distribution / storing history

+To combat censorship and circumvention and to provide a comparable history of previously published canaries, the distribution of canaries can done through a decentralized file sharing system such as IPFS, TahoeLAFS, Torrents, or similar mechanism.
+With multiple public entities storing their own mirrors of the distributed database of canaries with version changes, submission of canaries in a timely manner is not easily thwarted by censorship tactics, and automated validation can be performed on the published canary.

+The distribution of canaries is currently outside the scope of this standard, but is taken into consideration when designing it to be scalable.
+Future implementations of code may include distribution mechanisms as well.

+---

+This standard is currently being developing into a PoC CLI client located at https://github.com/canarytail/client.